 The Chair functions as the key volunteer leadership position in a Team.
 In this role, the Chair sets the tone in the Team, and works with the volunteer leadership to create a climate that embraces collaboration and diversity, and supports the mission and values AFS-USA.

-The Chair works in partnership with the TDS (Team Development Specialist).
+The Chair works in partnership with the Regional Director (RD), Organizational Development Specialist (ODS) and other regional field staff.
 Together they are responsible for coordinating the operation, management, growth and quality of AFS programs within the Team.

 The Chair presides at all meetings of the Team, and acts on behalf of the team.
 They also serve as the principal liaison and representative between the Team and the AFS-USA National Office located in New York, NY for procedural and policy issues.